damiandoliwka/portfolio/README.md

 ## Overview

-My code repository is a comprehensive showcase of my skills as a Test Automation Engineer, highlighting my deep understanding of test automation and proficiency with a variety of tools and programming languages.
+Hi there!
+Thank you for stopping by my profile and code repository.
+My name is Damian, and I work as a Junior QA/Test Engineer.
+My main interest lies in test automation, which prompted me to create my own repository for developing projects.
+This serves as a portfolio for potential recruiters and companies, showcasing my current knowledge and approach to test automation.
+The second objective of this repository is to facilitate continuous learning and skill development.
+With that in mind, I welcome any form of feedback.
+Last but not least, perhaps someone can benefit from my insights as well? :)

-# Important
+# Disclaimer

-.env file is pushed to repository only to demonstrate my approach to handling sensitive data and to make sure that every person who downloads this repository will be able to execute all the tests without any issues.
-In real life scenarios I would never push this file because it is a huge security issue.
+The inclusion of the .env file in this repository serves a specific purpose: to showcase my strategy for managing sensitive data and to ensure that anyone who downloads this repository can seamlessly execute all tests.
+It's important to note that in actual production scenarios, I would never include this file, as doing so would pose significant security risks.

 ## Tech stack

-- Cypress.io with TypeScript
+- Cypress.io + TypeScript
+- WebdriverIO + JavaScript
+- Selenium + Python

+## List of test cases

+1. Simple form authentication
+2. Dragging and dropping elements
+3. Interacting with jQuery elements and downloading a file
+4. Interacting with iFrames

 ## Websites used for testing purposes